 Once the specific tables have been opened with the desired scope, enter data one cell at a time or Block Edit data to make changes in bulk to multiple cells.

 To delete a Tank, select the Delete Node optionin the InfoWater Pro Ribbon in the Edit Group → Edit Command dropbox.
-Select the node to be deleted and InfoWater Pro prompts the user to confirm deletion (if the Delete Confirmation checkbox is checked in the Operation Settings tab in the Preferences settings .
+Select the node to be deleted and InfoWater Pro prompts you to confirm deletion (if the Delete Confirmation checkbox is checked in the Operation Settings tab in the Preferences settings ).

 The active selected Tank in the Model Explorer - Attribute Tab window may also be deleted by selecting the Delete icon with the InfoWater Pro prompt to confirm element deletion.